katyukha/odoo-helper-scripts/docs/quick-start-guide.md

 ## Install dependencies

 Ensure *odoo-helper-scripts* pre-requirements are installed This step should be usualy ran one time.
-It install dependencies of *odoo-helper-scripts* itself and common odoo dependencies
+It installs dependencies of *odoo-helper-scripts* itself and common odoo dependencies.

 ```bash
 odoo-helper install pre-requirements